bach05/PanNote/README.md

 This repository have been build with the contribution of [sepideh-shamsizadeh](https://github.com/sepideh-shamsizadeh) and [leobarcellona](https://github.com/leobarcellona).
 For any issues or problems, feel free to contact us.

+**Our paper has been accepted at 2024 IEEE International Conference on Robotics and Automation (ICRA 2024)**

 # Easy Start Up

 Here you will find some quick startup examples.